sequelize/sequelize/docs/manual/core-concepts/assocs.md

 ### Goal

 For the rest of this example, let's assume that we have two models, `Foo` and `Bar`.
-We want to setup a One-To-One relationship between them such that `Foo` gets a `barId` column.
+We want to setup a One-To-One relationship between them such that `Bar` gets a `fooId` column.

 ### Implementation